Visitor Center

 NPS Photo

 The visitor center for Aleutian World War II National Historic Area is located in Unalaska.
-It is owned and operated by the Ounalashka Corporation and affiliated to the National Park Service.
+A unique type of National Park Service unit, this affiliated area is owned and operated by the Ounalashka Corporation.

 Exhibits

-The National Park Service, in cooperation with the land owner, Ounalashka Corporation, has restored the exterior of the Aerology Operations Building to its original 1940s-era appearance, and rehabilitated the interior as an interpretive center.
-The Aleutian World War II Visitors Center was dedicated in July 2002.
+The National Park Service, in cooperation with the land owner, Ounalashka Corporation, has restored the exterior of the building to its original 1940s-era appearance and redesigned the interior as an interpretive center.

 Park footer